lmatosevic/chess-cli/README.md

 # Chess CLI - command line chess game

-> Multiplayer chess game played using command line interface with dedicated server.
+> Multiplayer chess game played using a command line interface with a dedicated server.

 ## Configuration